 For groups who are registered for GST, GST will be added to the amount requested.

 Grants to recipients not registered for GST will be made exclusive of GST.

 For information about GST and ABNs contact the Australian Taxation Office.

-12. Conditions
+Conditions

-a.
 Funding agreement

 Successful applicants will abide by the terms and conditions of a funding agreement.

 Activities/projects must be completed within twelve months of receiving funding.

-Funds must be spent on the activity/project described in the application.
+Funds must be spent on the activity/project as described in the application.

-b.
 Project variation

-Applicants must contact the Grants Team to discuss and then complete a variation/extension request form via Smarty Grants.
+Applicants must contact the Grants Team to discuss any changes or delays to their project that may require an extension or variation.
+They will then be provided access to a variation/extension request form via Smarty Grants.
 Recipients should not undertake any changes until they have written approval following this request.

-c.
 Reporting